confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 .. warning:: This demo consumes real cloud resources on both |ccloud| and |gcp-long|.
 To avoid unexpected charges, carefully evaluate the cost of resources before launching the demo and ensure all :ref:`resources are destroyed <quickstart-demos-operator-replicator-gke-cc-destroy>` after you are done evaluating the demonstration.
 Refer to `Confluent Cloud <https://www.confluent.io/confluent-cloud/>`__ and `Google Cloud <https://cloud.google.com/pricing/>`__ pricing data for more information.
 The |co| :ref:`Sizing Recommendations <co-env-sizing>` document contains information on required sizing for |co-long|, and the :ref:`examples-operator-gke-base-variable-reference` section can be used to control the size of the deployed resources in this demo.

-Clone the `Confluent examples repository <https://github.com/confluentinc/examples>`__ and change directories on your terminal into the ``replicator-gke-cc`` directory.
+Clone the `Confluent examples repository <https://github.com/confluentinc/examples>`__ and change directories on your terminal into the ``kubernetes/replicator-gke-cc`` directory.

 .. sourcecode:: bash